humberto-ortiz/megaprobe-lab/content/grace.md

 ##Week 1 ( 01/25/16 - 01/30/16):
 - Complete application's requirement to submit a poster proposal for the Tapia Conference 2016.
-- Fork TAO repository and implement IPv6 flow data in the Cube of Doom (cube.py).
+- Fork TOA repository and implement IPv6 flow data in the Cube of Doom (cube.py).
+- Went to Julio's and Ian's presentation to see their project on visualazing IP flow data.

+##Week 2 (01/31/16 - 02/06/16)
+- Start reading papers to get more ideas on visualazing IP flow.

+##Week 3 (02/07/16 - 02/07/16)